 I was an 8 year old boy in those days.
 I remember my mother leaving me at home and going to activities in favor of the refugees.
 I was not happy.
 At 15 I still remembered those days.
 I complained and mother told me "you have everything.
 The house is warm, you eat whenever and whatever you want.
 But they are children without a roof, clothing or food.
-So, you stay with grandmother and I will do my thing".
+So, you stay with grandmother and I will do my thing"...
 Thanks, mom...

 Here I will not write about the past or the present, but only post some of the pictures of those days.
 Some I found in the internet, some in Wikipedia and some in an exhibition I visited years ago in the Eretz Israel Museum in Tel Aviv.
-The last one is a personal one with the great-grandfather of my children in the Bet Lid refugee camp were he lived a few years with his extended family after arriving to security in Israel, part of them from Irak and part from Iran.
+The last one is a personal one with the great-grandfather of my children in the Bet Lid refugee camp were he lived 3 years with his extended family after arriving to security in Israel, part of them from Irak and part from Iran.

 Some pictures by Edgar Hirshbein I saw at the Eretz Israel Museum in an exposition he called Maabarot (transit camp in Hebrew).
 The last such camp closed in 1963.

-the line to collect water
+the line to collect water from a cistern truck

 children do the same everywhere